implico/frontend-starter/README.md

 <a name="configuration"></a>
 ## Directories and configuration

 All configuration definitions are placed in core files: [gulpfile.dirs.js](gulpfile.dirs.js) and [gulpfile.config.js](gulpfile.config.js).
-See the [default bundle][bundle-default] config files for common examples and the [dir](gulpfile.dirs.js) or [config](gulpfile.config.js) sources.
+See the [default bundle][bundle-default] config files for common examples and the [dir](gulpfile.dirs.js) or [config](gulpfile.config.js) sources for full list of options.
 It's very simple.

 To change the defaults, edit the `frs.dirs.js`, `frs.config.js` and `frs.tasks.js` files located in your bundle root directory.

 ### Directories

 You can see the default definitons of each directory in the [gulpfile.dirs.js](gulpfile.dirs.js) file.
-The `frs.dirs.js` is included in 2 stages:
+The `frs.dirs.js` is included in two stages:

 * right after defining the src and dist directory (so you can change it and the value will populate to subdirectories like images, styles...)
 * at the end (to change particular src/dist directories).
 See the [default bundle dir config][bundle-default-dir].